SCCapstone/Mesosphere/Readme.md

 The unit tests are in `/test/unit`.

-The behavioral tests are in `/e2e`.

 ## Testing Technology

 Unit testing is done with the [Jest](https://jestjs.io) testing library.
-Behavioral testing is done with the [Appium](https://appium.io) testing framework.

 ## Running Tests

 Unit tests are run with `npm run test`.
-Behavioral tests are run with `npm run test:e2e`.

 # Authors